 - CMSC B340: Analysis of Algorithms

-Plus six electives in Computer Science and a senior thesis.
+Plus four electives in Computer Science (at least three must be 300-level or above) and senior seminar CMSC B399.
 Note that CMSC H340 does not fulfill the writing requirement and cannot be used in place of CMSC B340.
+All requirements must be completed with merit grades.

 Students can specialize in specific disciplinary tracks or pathways by carefully choosing their elective courses.
 Such pathways can enable specialization in areas such as: computational theory, computer systems, computer graphics, computational geometry, artificial intelligence, information visualization, computational linguistics, etc. Students should ensure that they have completed at least three courses in computer science by the end of their sophomore year (we highly recommend CMSC 110/113, 206 and 231).